taustation-fan/taustation-fan.github.io/README.md

 visiting the bank.

 At your home branch, withdrawing credits is free.
-At other branches, the withdrawal fee is 3%, or 1% if you are VIP.
+At other branches, the withdrawal fee is 3%, or 1% if you are VIP
+(with the exception of Caen Stronghold, where the fee is always 3%).

 You can transfer your home branch to any Consortium station, and then benefit from free withdrawal at that branch.
 The account transfer fee